donovanh/tweets-plugin/README.md

     <link href="/stylesheets/jquery.tweets.css" media="screen, projection" rel="stylesheet" type="text/css" />

+The **SASS** folder contains the SASS equivalent if you prefer your CSS pre-processed.

 ### Call the plugin in JS

 The plugin can be initialised as following: